weyoss/redis-smq/README.md

 Considerations:

-- Minimal Node.js version support is 7.0.0 (with --harmony flag), 7.6.0 (without --harmony flag).
+- RedisSMQ is targeted to be used in production environments.
+Therefore, only active LTS and maintenance LTS Node.js releases (v12, v14, and v16) are supported.
 The latest stable Node.js version is recommended.
 - Minimal Redis server version is 2.6.12.

 # Configuration